rafaelrgi/flutter-calculator/README.md

 ### Key Features & Technical Highlights
 This project adheres to current best practices, focusing on maintainability, scalability, and testability:

+- CI/CD: Using Github Actions for automatic build and test
 - State Management: Utilizes ChangeNotifier as the core mechanism for state change notification, following the current official Flutter recommendations.
 - Architecture: Implements the MVVM pattern (Model-View-ViewModel, the current official Flutter recommendation), ensuring a clear separation of business logic (Model/ViewModel) from the presentation layer (View).
 - Dependency Injection (DI): Uses GetIt for service location and robust dependency injection, effectively decoupling core application services and ViewModels from the UI layer.